Skip to content

 Things to Know Before Visiting The Gobbins:

-• The Gobbins is a very popular attraction; to avoid being disappointed make sure you book online in advance.
+• The Gobbins is a top-rated attraction; book online in advance to avoid disappointment.
 This is one experience you don’t want to miss!
-Tours will run from Monday the 4th of March, seven days a week until Sunday 3rd November.
+Tours will run from Monday, 4 March, seven days a week until Sunday, 3 November.
 Guided tours of the Gobbins run every 30 minutes.

-• You could be refused entry to the attraction if you’re don’t have appropriate footwear with you such as walking or hiking boots, so come prepared.
+• You could be refused entry to the attraction if you don’t have appropriate footwear, such as walking or hiking boots, so come prepared.
 You can’t wear trainers during the guided tour.

-• Although the path isn’t too difficult, you are required to have a moderate level of fitness to walk the Gobbins.
+• Although the path isn’t too tricky, you must have a moderate fitness level to walk the Gobbins.
 The Gobbins experience is also not suitable for anyone under four feet tall.

-• The guided tour will include a short bus ride followed by a steep descent with over 100 steps before you reach the path entrance.
-The tour and experience will last around 2.5 to 3 hours long.
+• The guided tour will include a short bus ride and a steep descent with over 100 steps before you reach the path entrance.
+The tour and experience will last 2.5 to 3 hours.

 Have you ever visited the Gobbins in Northern Ireland?
-What did you think of the attraction, let us know below 🙂
+If so, what did you think of the attraction?
+Let us know below.

 Other blogs that might interest you: